-One of the recent upcoming trends in education industry is the training moving from traditional way of classroom to a modern way of online classroom via e-learning.
+One of the recent upcoming trends in the education industry is the training moving from traditional way of the classroom to a modern way of the online classroom via e-learning.

 eLearning is one of the most effective ways when the following are the constraints: